R0D30Sec/Meetups/1-Welcome/README.md

 To view all of the files in a directory, type `ls` into the terminal.
 You should see a file named something like `starting_point_R0D30.ovpn`.
 You should see your own Hack The Box username in the filename instead of `R0D30`.

-To connect to Hack The Box server enter the command `sudo openvpn starting_point_R0D30.ovpn`.
+To connect to Hack The Box server enter the following command.
 Make sure to replace the name of the `.ovpn` file will the name of the file you downloaded.
 You will be asked to provide the password for kali which is also `kali`.

+`sudo openvpn starting_point_R0D30.ovpn`

+Let's walk through that this command does.

 After the configuration script has run, you should see a line `Initialization Sequence Completed` printed out into the terminal.
 Refresh the Hack The Box webpage in your browser, and should "STARTING POINT" change from the colour red to green.
 You are now connected to a Hack The Box server and ready to hack the target machine.
 ![Connection established](images/connection-established.png)